Two things define the technological trends of 2021: true wireless capability and portability. And modern portable wireless PC monitors have both.

 - HP U27 4K WIRELESS PC MONITOR

-The DeskLab True Wireless portable monitor is a revolutionary product.
+The DeskLab True Wireless Portable Touch Screen Monitor is a revolutionary product.
 It is the only portable true wireless PC monitor available in the market today.
 More than just a monitor, the DeskLab PC takes care of all your work and entertainment needs.

 When it comes to portability, DeskLab pays attention to the smallest details.
 The monitor is extremely lightweight at just 1lbs- that’s lighter than an iPad!
 Additionally, it comes with a slim magnetic stand, so you can set it up wherever you go.